ajarean/8-puzzle-search/README.md

 # Sliding Puzzle Solver

-This is a C++ program to solve the sliding puzzle problem using various search algorithms, including Uniform Cost Search, A* with the Misplaced Tile heuristic, A* with the Euclidean distance heuristic, A* with the Manhattan distance heuristic.
+This is a C++ program to solve the sliding puzzle problem using various search algorithms including Uniform Cost Search, A* with the Misplaced Tile heuristic, A* with the Euclidean distance heuristic, and A* with the Manhattan distance heuristic.

 ## Usage